Cart 0

 Just before Christmas, 2023, our studio was unexpectedly shut down.
 The dreams of myself and 16 other creatives instantly vanished.
 We were shocked and devastated.
 All that work, all that time… gone.

-Exactly how this came to be is, of course, buried in paperwork.
-So instead, I’ll just point out some public knowledge: Our parent company went from a nearly $500M valuation to the verge of bankruptcy in about 2 years.
-As a result, multiple studios were shut down and many, many people lost their jobs.
+So instead, I’ll just point out some public knowledge and you can imagine what this environment was like to work in: TinyBuild went from a nearly $500M valuation to the verge of bankruptcy in about 2 years.
+As a result, multiple studios were shut down and many people lost their jobs.

 Beginning in 2023 and continuing into 2024, the video game industry has experienced mass layoffs.
 Over 10,000 jobs were lost in 2023, and an additional over 8,000 jobs were lost in 2024 from January to March.
 (Wikipedia)